The Equestranauts: Plot

 At a hotel after-party, Bronconius shows Bob a safe where the Chariot doll is kept, and tells Bob his intent to achieve immortality by "merging mouths" with the doll.
 Bob openly recalls a zombie character from Tina's fan fiction as if that were canon, exposing him to Bronconius as a pretender to the fandom.
 Bob's family arrives to rescue Bob as Bronconius prepares to give Bob a large tattoo on his back in the shape of a horse with his own face on its posterior.
 Bronconius sets the other Equesticles on the family, but Tina turns them against him by arguing that he is using their core value of acceptance to achieve his own ends.
 As Bronconius gloats that they still won't be able to recover the doll, Bob then abruptly calls the front desk to open the safe.
 However, Tina decides she has outgrown the doll and packs it away, thanking Bob for retrieving it anyway.
-Angered that his whole fandom ordeal (which resulted in a small, nondescript, unfinished tattoo which remains for the rest of the series) has been for nothing, Bob forces Tina to play with the doll before she goes to bed.
+Angered that his whole fandom ordeal (which resulted in a small, nondescript, unfinished tattoo which remains for the rest of the series) may have been for nothing, Bob orders Tina to play with the doll before she goes to bed.